canonical/sphinx-docs-guide/style-guide.rst

    * - Input
      - Output
+     - Description
    * - .. code::

           .. versionadded:: X.Y
      - .. versionadded:: X.Y
+     - Can be used to distinguish between different versions.
    * - .. code::

           | Line 1